Critical Review: Phoenix Tree (NYSE:DNK) vs. Boardwalk REIT (NYSE:BOWFF)

 |2.57

-Boardwalk REIT has a consensus target price of $39.08, indicating a potential upside of 88.87%.
+Boardwalk REIT has a consensus target price of $39.08, suggesting a potential upside of 88.87%.
 Given Boardwalk REIT’s higher possible upside, analysts plainly believe Boardwalk REIT is more favorable than Phoenix Tree.

 Summary